samuel-jimenez/GramEditor/docs/src/languages/python.md

 Alternatively, if you're using `uv`, running `uv sync` will create a virtual environment the first time you run it.

-### How Zed Uses Python Toolchains
+### How Tehanu Uses Python Toolchains

-Zed uses the selected Python toolchain for your project in the following ways:
+Tehanu uses the selected Python toolchain for your project in the following ways:

 - Built-in language servers will be automatically configured with the path to the toolchain's Python interpreter and, if applicable, virtual environment.
 This is important so that they can resolve dependencies.
 (Note that language servers provided by extensions can't be automatically configured like this currently.)
 - Python tasks (such as pytest tests) will be run using the toolchain's Python interpreter.
-- If the toolchain is a virtual environment, the environment's activation script will be run automatically when you launch a new shell in Zed's integrated terminal, giving you convenient access to the selected Python interpreter and dependency set.
+- If the toolchain is a virtual environment, the environment's activation script will be run automatically when you launch a new shell in Tehanu's integrated terminal, giving you convenient access to the selected Python interpreter and dependency set.
-- If a built-in language server is installed in the active virtual environment, that binary will be used instead of Zed's private automatically-installed binary.
+- If a built-in language server is installed in the active virtual environment, that binary will be used instead of Tehanu's private automatically-installed binary.
 This also applies to debugpy.

 ### Selecting a Toolchain

-For most projects, Zed will automatically select the right Python toolchain.
+For most projects, Tehanu will automatically select the right Python toolchain.
 In complex projects with multiple virtual environments, it might be necessary to override this selection.
-You can use the [toolchain selector](../toolchains.md#selecting-toolchains) to pick a toolchain from the list discovered by Zed, or [specify the path to a toolchain manually](../toolchains.md#adding-toolchains-manually) if it's not on the list.
+You can use the [toolchain selector](../toolchains.md#selecting-toolchains) to pick a toolchain from the list discovered by Tehanu, or [specify the path to a toolchain manually](../toolchains.md#adding-toolchains-manually) if it's not on the list.

 ## Code Formatting & Linting

-Zed provides the [Ruff](https://docs.astral.sh/ruff/) formatter and linter for Python code.
-(Specifically, Zed runs Ruff as an LSP server using the `ruff server` subcommand.)
+Tehanu provides the [Ruff](https://docs.astral.sh/ruff/) formatter and linter for Python code.
+(Specifically, Tehanu runs Ruff as an LSP server using the `ruff server` subcommand.)
 Both formatting and linting are enabled by default, including format-on-save.

 ### Configuring formatting